Ring's latest video doorbell is a must-have if you're serious about security - CNN Underscored

 The who, what and how

 How it compares: The Pro 2’s 3D motion and Bird’s Eye View features are not found in any other doorbells, which give the Pro 2 a big edge.
-Being able to map the path a person took to get to your doorbell isn’t just convenient but it can provide peace of mind.
-The fisheye view makes it easy to see everything and everyone near your door and is, again, something that other Ring doorbells, along with competing doorbells like the Nest Hello, cannot match as they don’t have the wider lens.
+Being able to map the path a person took to get to your doorbell isn’t just convenient, but it can also provide peace of mind.
+The fish-eye view makes it easy to see everything and everyone near your door and is, again, something that other Ring doorbells, along with competing doorbells like the Nest Hello, cannot match, as they don’t have the wider lens.
 Many of the Pro 2’s core features are enabled by new hardware that’s not found on other doorbells.

 Installation is a breeze